For Birthing and Non-Birthing Parents and Faculty Supporting Students

 Am I required to tell anyone about my pregnancy or parenting status?

-Students are NOT required to inform faculty, staff, or any other employee about their pregnancy or parenting status – unless they are seeking accommodations.
+Birthing and non-birthing parents are NOT required to inform faculty, staff, or any other employee about their pregnancy or parenting status – unless they are seeking accommodations.
 The disclosure of pregnancy or parenting status is a voluntary one and something the University wants to encourage if you need University support.

-Lend a listening ear, ask if they need accommodations and if they’ve already spoken to the Dean of Students Office.
+Lend a listening ear, ask if they need adjustments and if they’ve already spoken to the Dean of Students Office.
 If they haven’t spoken to the Dean of Students Office – help make the connection for them.

 What do I do if a student tells me they need to miss class due to delivery and/or a pregnancy related condition?